 4.b.2.
 Light curve and gravitational lensing effect

-The prediction about behavior of stars as gravitational lens in light curve was the first of the three main predictions of General Relativity.
+Prediction about the behavior of stars as a gravitational lens in the light curve was the first of the three main predictions of General Relativity.
 Besides, it was very famous because of delay in its experimental confirmation, which did not take place until the 1919 solar eclipse.

-Surely, fame of this prediction is also due to the easy understanding of a magnifying glass effect, and that the light curve predicted and confirmed by gravitational lensing effect was exactly twice the value applying Newton’s Law of Universal Gravitation.
+Undoubtedly, the fame of this prediction is also due to the natural understanding of a magnifying glass effect, and that the light curve predicted and confirmed by gravitational lensing effect was exactly twice the value applying Newton’s Law of Universal Gravitation.

-Searching the Web –see article bending Light en mathpages.com *– or asking any friend who really knows something about mathematics and elliptic geometry, we will say that any particle which passes near the Sun describes an hyperbole because it acts as a gravitational lens and that, depending on its eccentricity, for small values of m regarding r0 and according to Newton’s Gravitational Law, the angle or total light curve should be equal to:
+Searching the Web –see article bending Light en mathpages.com *– or asking any friend who knows something about mathematics and elliptic geometry, we will say that any particle which passes near the Sun describes a hyperbole.
+Because the Sun acts as a gravitational lens and that, depending on its eccentricity, for small values of m regarding r0 and according to Newton’s Gravitational Law, the angle or total light curve should be equal to:

 α = 2 m /r0 = 0,875'' arc seconds

-In section Law of Global Gravity, we mentioned we should express said law in energy terms rather than in mass terms, since gravitational interaction means an energy transfer between gravity field and the elastic energy in form of mass, kinetic mass or electromagnetic energy.
+In section Law of Global Gravity, we mentioned we should express said the law in energy terms rather than in mass terms since gravitational interaction means an energy transfer between gravity field and the elastic energy in the form of mass, kinetic mass or electromagnetic energy.

 Intuitively, it is simple, because light kinetic energy value will be equal to the supposed equivalent kinetic mass.

-From another point of view, first component of the atractis causa is due to propagation speed of the global ether’s longitudinal tension and it is equal to speed of light.
-Since second component –Merlin effect– is due to speed of light for the case of electromagnetic energy, both components of the atractis causa will have same value and light curve due to gravitational lenses will be twice the value we would obtain with Newton’s Gravitational Law.
+From another point of view, the first component of the atractis causa is due to the propagation speed of the global ether’s longitudinal tension, and it is equal to the speed of light.
+Since second component –Merlin effect– is due to the speed of light for the case of electromagnetic energy, both components of the atractis causa will have the same value and light curve due to gravitational lenses will be twice the value we would obtain with Newton’s Gravitational Law.

-Previous explanation of physical cause of gravitational lensing effect is a summary of what we discussed in both the chapter of this book, and sections on motion with super symmetry and gravity radial symmetry of the book Physics and Global Dynamics.
+Previous explanation of the physical cause of gravitational lensing effect is a summary of what we discussed in both the chapter of this book and sections on motion with super symmetry and gravity radial symmetry of the book Physics and Global Dynamics.

 Nevertheless, for mathematics lovers we have included the following quantitative analysis, which has some educational value and, to some extent, it is common to Global Physics and General Relativity.

-In other words, there is no need of the Theory of Relativity to accept said increase in physical mass.
+In other words, there is no need for the Theory of Relativity to accept said the increase in physical mass.

-The famous global mass formula used for deducing the kinetic energy in relativistic terms is the following one:
+The famous global mass formula used for inferring the kinetic energy in relativistic terms is the following one:

 mg = γ m0